 To serve, we like it on top of rice or spaetzle, but it would be equally good as a stew with crusty bread.

 My family really seemed to like the added sweetness from the sweet potatoes, and it helped to stretch the dish further.
-In fact, we had enough to turn it into breakfast the next day.
+In fact, we even had enough to turn it into breakfast the next day (with a fried egg on top–it’s uh-mazing!)
 I love two-fer meals!

 One Pot Sausage Paprikash

 - 1 teaspoon olive oil